Mobile Legends: Bang Bang: Monopoly on esports

+Preferability conflict with Blacklist International

-Following the triumph of esports team Blacklist International on M3, team captain Johnmar "OhMyV33nus" Villaluna alleged on a live stream on December 22, 2021, that their request to give the championship skin to the hero Estes was denied, claiming that the developers had to consider the "marketability" of the hero.
-The hashtag #WeWantEstes trended on different social media platforms from the morning of December 23, with Blacklist co-owners Tryke Gutierrez and Alodia Gosiengfiao and teams such as Echo PH and Bren Esports joining the call for Moonton to rescind their decision.
+In December 2021, following the triumph of esports team Blacklist International on M3, they were entitled to choose a specific hero for their championship skin.
+Team captain Johnmar "OhMyV33nus" Villaluna alleged on a live stream on 22 December, that their request to give the championship skin to the hero Estes was denied, claiming that the developers had to consider the "marketability" of the hero.
+Instead, Moonton asked for three heroes other than Estes as preference, meaning that Moonton will choose one from those three heroes for the M3 championship skin rather than Blacklist International's initial choice, Estes.

+The hashtag #WeWantEstes trended on different social media platforms from the morning of 23 December, with Blacklist co-owners Tryke Gutierrez and Alodia Gosiengfiao and teams such as ECHO Philippines and Bren Esports joining the call for Moonton to rescind their decision.
 Other supporters vented their frustrations by giving Mobile Legends: Bang Bang the lowest rating on Google Play Store.
-On December 24, Moonton announced "To our beloved gamers, Estes is the chosen champion M3 skin.
-We have heard your voices, and we will proceed with Blacklist International's choice.
-Merry Christmas, and may all your wishes come true." through their social media pages.

-Mobile Legends: Bang Bang was banned in India on 29 June 2020 in the aftermath of the 2020 China-India skirmish.
+On 24 December, Moonton announced that Estes was ultimately chosen as the M3 skin.